DustinDiazLopez/TwoSticks/README.md

-# twosticks
+# The Two Sticks Application
-Application utilizing JavaFX that calculates the circumpherece of the earth with 4 given values.
+Application utilizing JavaFX that calculates the circumference of the earth with 4 given values.
 Inpired by Kurtis Baute with his video: https://www.youtube.com/watch?v=YaPa4esJJx4&t=585s